There are no products in your shopping cart.

 "There is a clear power differential between the smear taker and the woman undergoing the rest.
 [Women] made remarks about feeling vulnerable, and someone having control over them being 'similar to the control that is suffered during abuse'...
 They commented on the intrusive and invasive nature of the test and how they did not like to be 'lying down exposed… having somebody touch me in that area' or 'having a stranger standing there'."

 We know that embarrassment and self-consciousness are common barriers to cervical screening amongst women in general, and this can be particularly pronounced in survivors of sexual violence.
+They may:

 Many survivors also worry about having to disclose experiences of sexual violence to their smear taker, and whether they will be adequately supported if they do so.
-Women with these experiences want to feel safe and able to trust their smear taker, including that they will respond compassionately, calmly, and with an understanding of the issues.
+Patients with these experiences want to feel safe and able to trust their smear taker, including that they will respond compassionately, calmly, and with an understanding of the issues.

 Concerns around going for cervical screening are not simply about bringing up feelings or memories of a past event.
 If not done properly and with the right sensitivity, the test could traumatise a survivor again as an unwanted act of penetration (due to the use of the speculum).
 It is important to let any survivor know they are in control of the use and respect their wishes around language, positioning and time taken.